mattnickerson993/orm/README.md

 developed an interest in the object relational mappers that support them.
 I set out to build a small version of an orm that emulates many of the features django offers.
 My goals with undertaking this project included improving my understanding of both orms and object oriented programming in python.

+## Requirements

 The project uses pyscog2 and pytest and is only compatible with postgres at this time.

 ## To run the project

 Connect your postgres database via the Host, user, password and db name in the settings.py file.
-For testing, you must connect via the same host , user and password but may set the test_db name to any name you please.
+For testing (also in settings file), you must connect via the same host , user and password but may set the test_db name to any name you please.

 ## To run the tests